Today's Verse: Matthew 5:43-45

 Thoughts on Today's Verse...

-We often talk about the privileges of being a child of God - forgiveness, salvation, a future in heaven with him, the gift of the Holy Spirit, and ultimate victory when Christ comes.
-One of the greatest privileges we get, however, is the opportunity to act toward those who dislike and hate us in a way that reflects the character of God himself.
-Anyone can return hate for hate, but it takes a child of God to return a blessing and a prayer for his or her enemies.
+We often talk about the privileges of being a child of God.
+We're blessed with things like forgiveness, salvation, an eternal future in glory with him, the gift of the Holy Spirit, and our ultimate victory when Christ comes.
+One of the greatest privileges we get, however, is the opportunity to act toward those who dislike and even hate us in ways that reflect the character of God as demonstrated by Jesus.
+Anyone can return hate for hate, but it takes children of God to return a blessing and a prayer of deliverance for their enemies.

 My Prayer...

-Father, thank you for loving me when I was still an enemy to you.
-Thank you for risking the death of your Son to offer me the chance to accept or reject your love.
-As you have promised, please pour your love into my heart so I may love even my enemies as you have loved me.
+Father, thank you for loving me when I was still an enemy to you - ungodly, powerless, and a sinner (Romans 5:5-8).
+Thank you for using the death of your Son to gain my attention and offer me the opportunity to accept or reject your love.
+As you have promised, please pour your love into my heart through the Holy Spirit, so that I can love my enemies as you have loved me.
 In the name of your ultimate Gift of love, Jesus Christ, I pray.
 Amen.

 Have thoughts on this devotional?
 Leave a comment